MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Introduction

 \textbf{Secondly}, existing methods~\cite{chen2024sdpl,sun2025cgsi} often lack an explicit mechanism to address the inherent trade-off between semantic abstraction and spatial fidelity.
 As features pass through deeper layers, they gain semantic robustness at the cost of losing the spatial details (e.g., rooftop textures, landmark patterns) that are critical for discriminating between visually similar locations.
 Furthermore, the significant data imbalance and domain discrepancy between the different views lead to asymmetric convergence, resulting in suboptimal feature alignment.

 \textbf{Thirdly}, current approaches often make inefficient use of multi-view information.
 While a sequence of drone images provides a rich representation of a landmark, most methods either process each view independently~\cite{zhu2023sues,deuser2023sample4geo} or resort to computationally prohibitive techniques like 3D reconstruction to fuse views~\cite{ju2024video2bev}.
-The former fails to leverage the collaborative potential of multiple perspectives, while the latter imposes a computational barrier that is impractical for real-time onboard applications.
-There is a clear need for a lightweight mechanism that can intelligently select and aggregate the most informative views without significant processing overhead.
+The former fails to leverage the collaborative potential of multiple perspectives, while the latter imposes a heavy computational barrier.
+There is a clear need for a lightweight mechanism that can intelligently select and aggregate the most informative views without significant processing overhead for real-time onboard applications.